A Driven Tagged Particle in Symmetric Exclusion Processes with Removals: Law of Large Numbers for

-The second lemma shows that if an invariant measure $\bar{\nu}$ with respect to $\tilde{L}_{d,1}$ satisfies estimates \eqref{eq: priori estimate}, the marginal distribution of site $1$ satisfies equations \eqref{eq: marginal equations}. \begin{lemma} Consider the auxiliary process $\eta_t$ with the generator $\tilde{L}_{d,1}$, and let $\bar{\nu}$ be some invariant measure with respect to $\tilde{L}_{d,1}$.
+\begin{lemma} Consider the auxiliary process $\eta_t$ with the generator $\tilde{L}_{d,1}$, and let $\bar{\nu}$ be some invariant measure with respect to $\tilde{L}_{d,1}$.
 If there is a constant $C>0$, such that $\bar{\nu}$ satisfies \eqref{eq: priori estimate}, we have the marginal distribution of site $1$ solves equations \eqref{eq: marginal equations}.
 Particularly,